aws/amazon-chime-sdk-android/README.md

 ### Audio

 > Note: So far, you've added observers to receive device and session lifecycle events.
 In the following use cases, you'll use the real-time API methods to send and receive volume indicators and control mute state.
+> Attendees can join a meeting with or without audio.
+> Attendees who join without audio aka Checked-In attendees will have no audio through their Mic and Speaker.
+They can still enable their video and view videos of other attendees.
+No volume and signal updates for Checked-In attendees will be delivered to other attendees in the meeting.
+Attendees may want to join a meeting without audio if they just want to be shown as present in the meeting and share or view videos but are using a different audio source.
+For example, multiple attendees joining a meeting from a conference room may want to use common audio source installed in the conference room.

 #### Use case 8.
 Mute and unmute an audio input.